Skip to main content

 Booking Information

-We’d love to welcome you to the program.
-To be eligible, you must be 16 years or older and have a formal ADHD diagnosis.
-No referral is needed, but we do ask for documentation confirming your diagnosis before you begin.
+We welcome enquiries from individuals interested in joining the program.
+To participate, you must be 16 years or older and have a formal ADHD diagnosis.
+A referral is not required, though documentation confirming the diagnosis will be requested before commencement.

-Places are limited and groups often fill quickly!
-To get started, please complete the enquiry form below — be sure to specify the program date and in-person or online.
-Once we receive your enquiry, our administration team will contact you to discuss availability and next steps.
-You’re also welcome to call or email us directly.
+Places are limited.
+To express interest, please complete the enquiry form below and indicate your preferred program date and whether you wish to attend in person or online.
+Once received, our administrative team will contact you to outline availability and the next steps.
+You may also contact us by phone or email if preferred.

-(Left) Dr. Emilie Staehr (MBBS, FRACGP), Clinical Lead & Specialist GP (Right) Aaron Neaves, Director & Clinical Psychologist
+(Left) Dr. Emilie Staehr (MBBS, FRACGP), General Practitioner, and (Right) Aaron Neaves, Director & Clinical Psychologist

 Enquire Now!